telerik/blazor-docs/components/grid/state.md

     private TelerikGrid<SampleData> GridRef { get; set; }

     // Note: This can cause a performance delay if you do long operations here
-    // Note 2: The grid does not await this event, its purpose is to notify you of changes
+    // Note 2: The Grid does not await this event, its purpose is to notify you of changes
-    //         so you must not perform async operations and data loading here, or issues with the grid state may occur
+    //         so you must not perform async operations and data loading here, or issues with the Grid state may occur
     //         or other things you change on the page won't actually change.
 The .SetStateAsync() call redraws only the grid, but not the rest of the page private async Task OnStateChangedHandler(GridStateEventArgs<SampleData> args)
     {